isomerpages/moe-chijkc/media/announcements/_posts/2023-11-01-post-DMA Info for Graduating Cohort (2023).md

 | 17 Nov 2023 | Sec 4 Exp/NA &amp; Sec 5 NA |
 | 22 Dec 2023 | Sec 4 NA |

-Students should backup their local data to an extenal storage media or personal cloud storage prior to the dates above.
+**IMPORTANT: Students should backup their local data to an extenal storage media or personal cloud storage prior to the dates above.**

 What should you expect and check for after the DMA unistallation and de-enroment?<br>
 [Instructions for DMA Uninstallation and de-enrolment](/files/Announcements/instructions%20for%20dma%20uninstallation%20-%20chromebook.pdf)